yifan-gu/autocam/README.md

 - [ ] Measure battery voltage.
 - [ ] (optimize) Store settings in external storage (SD card)
 - [ ] (optimize) Refactor the server code with a state machine
+- [ ] (optimize) Refactor the sensor LED control with LED controller
 - [ ] (optimize) Reorganize shared code into libraries, add external dependencies

 - [ ] <s> Nice to have, detect active track failure</s> Turns out there's no API support for that